Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation

-\begin{Rq}{\rm We also see that For $h\in H$, $D_{h} u(t)$ satisfies
+\begin{Rq}{\rm We also see that for $h\in H$, $D_{h} u(t)$ satisfies

-From this equation, we deduce (``Duhamel's principle'') an equivalent form of (\ref{reg4}) } \end{Rq} We return now to the absolute continuity of the law of $u(t,x)$ for a given $(t,x)$.
+From this equation, we deduce an equivalent form of (\ref{reg4}) (``Duhamel's principle'') } \end{Rq} We return now to the absolute continuity of the law of $u(t,x)$ for a given $(t,x)$.
 We assume from now on that $s-1>d/2$.
 This implies that $u(t,x)\in \D^{1,2}(\R)$.
-To see this, note that if $s>d/2$ then $u^{\epsilon}(t,x)\in D^{1,2}(\R)$ and (\ref{reg3}) can be written `pointwise'.
+To see this, we note that if $s>d/2$ then $u^{\epsilon}(t,x)\in D^{1,2}(\R)$ and (\ref{reg3}) can be written `pointwise'.
 This is done as in the finite dimensional case; indeed it suffices to estimate the pointwise norms by Sobolev norms.
-Now assuming that $s-1> d/2$ we get from (\ref{reg5}) that
+Now assuming that $s-1> d/2$, we get from (\ref{reg5}) that

-Since $u^{\epsilon}(t,x)\rightarrow u(t,x)$ in $L^{2}(\Omega)$, we deduce from (\ref{reg6}) that $u(t)\in \D^{1,2}(\R)$, by using e.g. lemma 1.2.3 in Nualart \cite{Nua}.
+Since $u^{\epsilon}(t,x)\rightarrow u(t,x)$ in $L^{2}(\Omega)$, we deduce from (\ref{reg6}) that $u(t)\in \D^{1,2}(\R)$, by using e.g. Lemma 1.2.3 in Nualart \cite{Nua}.
 Furthermore, from (\ref{reg3}) we deduce that

-Using Proposition 6.1 we see that a sufficent condition for the law of $u(t,x)$ to be absolutely continuous w.r.t. the Lebesgue measure is
+Using Proposition 5.1 we see that a sufficient condition for the law of $u(t,x)$ to be absolutely continuous w.r.t. the Lebesgue measure is